 Medicare Advantage and Medicare Supplement insurance (“Medigap”) are the most popular options in Danbury, Connecticut.
 Medigap is chosen by beneficiaries who want to keep their government health benefits but still protect themselves from its coverage gaps.

-The average monthly premium cost on the low-end is $186 for a Medigap plan.
+A Medigap plan’s average monthly premium on the low-end is $186.
 This puts Plan A right around the average mark.
 But Plan A has a lot of important benefits missing, like preventative care and skilled nursing facility coinsurance coverage.

 Plan F and Plan G have high and low-deductible versions.
 The high-deductible plans drastically reduce your monthly premiums but force you to pay a high deductible when you get medical care.
-The frequency with which you require care will determine which plan saves you the most money.
+The frequency you require will determine which plan saves you the most money.

 Plan N is a highly comprehensive plan which isn’t talked about much.
-Yes, you will have to pay a copay for doctor visits and other Part B coinsurance costs.
+You must pay a copay for doctor visits and other Part B coinsurance costs.
 But you’re still getting the vast majority of the same benefits that more expensive plans charge a much higher premium for.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|